 In addition, there are also several symptoms of emotional trauma involving emotional, physical, and cognitive responses.
 These responses can sometimes be delayed for months or even years after the initial traumatic event.
 Emotional symptoms may include depression, panic attacks, anxiety, fearfulness, and withdrawal from normal routine and relationships.
 Persons may show no external symptoms after an event but later will respond atypically with extreme emotional distress to what would otherwise be considered minor.

 Physical symptoms may over or under eating, no need or an increased need for sleep, low energy or excessive “manic” energy levels, and complaints of pain.
 These extremes adversely affect the person’s routine and they can become less able to perform work, pay attention at school or have disrupted interpersonal/intimate relationships.

 Cognitive symptoms may include memory lapses, feeling distracted, decreased ability to concentrate, and difficulty making decisions.
-Some may exhibit what are termed “pseudo seizures.”
+Some may exhibit what is termed “pseudoseizures.”
 A seizure in the absence of identifiable lesions in the brain.